 - Badger House Community Trail, which is 2.25 miles (3.6km) round-trip

-- Long House Loop Trail, which is 6 miles (10 km) round-trip.
+- Long House Loop Trail is 6 miles (10 km) round-trip.

 Trail map and profile for each hike and trail description you can check on the NPS website.
 You can also download maps.

 Mesa Verde Hiking Tips

-If you decide to hike in Mesa Verde National Park, prepare yourself for it depending on the season of your visit.
-It seems like easy and short hikes, but trust us, they are not easy.
-You can get very tired.
-Some of them are moderate to strenuous.
+If you decide to hike in Mesa Verde National Park, prepare for it depending on the season of your visit.
+It seems like easy and short hikes, but they are not easy.
+Moreover, you can get very tired due to the elevation.
+Some of hikes are moderate to strenuous.

 It can be hot in summer, but it can also be windy.
 There might be violent storms.
-You will be hiking in areas from 7000 to 8572 feet (2130 to 2613 meters) in elevation.
+You will be hiking in elevation areas from 7000 to 8572 feet (2130 to 2613 meters).

 For sure, take a lot of water and stay hydrated.
 Pack some snacks.
 Wear layers.
 Even in summer, be prepared for weather breakdowns.
 Trekking poles will be useful.
 Trails can be muddy and slippery after summer rains and winter snow.
 So, remember to wear comfortable hiking shoes with a good grip.
 Remember about sun protection.
-On this elevation hiking hut and sunscreen are a must.
+On this elevation, a hiking hut and sunscreen are a must.
 Check our hiking packing list to prepare for your adventure.

 |Water Reservoir||Electrolyte Supplement||Energy Bars||Unisex Hat UPF 50|